 Liquidated Damages.
-FTA has determined that a recipient may use liquidated damages if the recipientreasonably expects to suffer damages through delayed contract completion, or if weight requirements are exceeded, and the extent or amount of such damages are uncertain and would be difficult or impossible to determine.
+FTA has determined that a recipient may use liquidated damages if the recipient reasonably expects to suffer damages through delayed contract completion, or if weight requirements are exceeded, and the extent or amount of such damages are uncertain and would be difficult or impossible to determine.
 The rate and measurement standards must be calculated to reasonably reflect the recipient's costs should the standards not be met, and must be specified in the solicitation and contract.
-The assessment for damagesis often established at a specific rate per day for each day beyond the contract's delivery date or performance period.
-A measurement other than a day or another period of time, however, may be established if thatmeasurement is appropriate, such as weight requirements in a rolling stock purchase.
-The procurement file shouldinclude a record of the calculation and rationale for the amount of damages established.
-Any liquidated damagesrecovered must be credited to the project account involved unless FTA permits otherwise.
+The assessment for damages is often established at a specific rate per day for each day beyond the contract's delivery date or performance period.
+A measurement other than a day or another period of time, however, may be established if that measurement is appropriate, such as weight requirements in a rolling stock purchase.
+The procurement file should include a record of the calculation and rationale for the amount of damages established.
+Any liquidated damages recovered must be credited to the project account involved unless FTA permits otherwise.
 We also refer you to Chapter V, paragraph 5(a)(1) for a discussion of how liquidated damages can be used to encourage settlements.

 Resolution of Claims for Breach of Contract.
 As a condition precedent to the filing of any legal proceedings, the parties shall endeavor to resolve claim disputes or other matters in question by mediation.
 Mediation shall be initiated by any party by serving a written request for same on the other party.
 The party shall, by mutual agreement, select a mediator within 15 (fifteen) days of the date of the request for mediation.
 If the parties cannot agree on the selection of a mediator then the COUNTY shall select the mediator, who, if selected solely by the COUNTY, shall be a mediator certified by the Supreme Court of Florida.
 The mediator's fee shall be paid in equal shares by each party to the mediator.
-The parties expressly and specifically hereby waive the right to a jury trial as to any issue in any way connected with this Agreement.
-The parties expressly and specifically hereby waive all tort claims and limit their remedies to breach of Agreement as to any issue in any way connected with this Agreement.
+The parties expressly and specifically hereby waive the right to a jury trial as to any issue in any way connected with this Agreement as to any issue in any way connected with this Agreement as to any issue in any way connected with this Agreement.